 Solid company culture has everyone in all different departments on the same page, who are able to also focus on their strong suits.
 A good place to start before trying to make any improvements would be to first ask yourself “what do my company and salespeople have to do better than other companies?”
 You should always be able to answer this question in a few short sentences while being able to get to the point.
 If you can’t you will want to work on that before anything else.

 A strong culture also has a team of people that is able to listen to their customer’s needs.
 Your salespeople should take notes so they can rally just listen to a customer Letting a customer talk is critical to making a sale which is contrary to what most people think sales is.
-A good salesperson is one who functions based on building trust, customer loyalty, and who genuinely wants to help their customers.
+A good salesperson is one who functions based on building trust, and customer loyalty, and who genuinely wants to help their customers.
 If you or your sales team has lost sight of this aspect, you can always start with why you think your company and product can help them better than anyone else.

 When there are hundreds of competitors out there for your customer to choose from, you want to offer them logical reasoning behind why they should choose you.
-However, it can be easy to get buried in all the logic and reasoning behind a product, that sometimes salespeople forget how to appeal to emotion.
+However, it can be easy to get buried in all the logic and reasoning behind a product, and sometimes salespeople forget how to appeal to emotion.

 Build Systems in Order to Withhold Tough Times

 Lastly, guest Jack Daly, author of “Hyper Sales Growth: Street-Proven Systems & Processes,” drives home the idea of having different touch systems and a strong system.
-If you don’t already know Jack, he has been at the CEO level of several national companies and knows that there are many businesses that can be successful, but also many who fail.
+If you don’t already know Jack, he has been at the CEO level of several national companies and knows that there are many businesses that can be successful, but also many that fail.

 When talking about building a system, you want to make sure that the system that your business operates on is one that can withhold economic downfalls such as a recession, or even industry pitfalls.
 Each unique industry has its time for disaster, and the strength of your business will be tested during those times.
 Sometimes high school sports teams are run better than most sales organizations or businesses due to their passion and ability to follow the direction of their coach.